General Program Information

 WHO ARE THE PROGRAM LEADERS?Click to Open

-All program leaders are U.S. high school teachers, CIEE alumni, or highly qualified adults who have experience with high school students, the location, and the language/subject matter.
+All program leaders are U.S. high school teachers, CIEE alumni, or highly qualified adults who have experience working with high school students, the location, and the language/subject matter.
 All program leaders participate in follow pre-departure training with CIEE and are equipped to support our diverse body of students.

 WHAT CULTURAL DIFFERENCES SHOULD I KNOW ABOUT BEFORE I APPLY/TRAVEL?Click to Open